 St. Catherine University

-Includes an ongoing exhibition of works by local artists with a new featured artist every six weeks.
+This gallery and custom framing shop includes an ongoing exhibit of works by local artists, with a new featured artist every six weeks.

 Goldstein Museum of Design

-Architectural art and photography that features Saint Paul.
+Architectural art and photography by Bill Hosko features Saint Paul.

 240 Summit Avenue